Khalifeh Soltan: Second term as grand vizier (1645–1654)

-On 11 October 1645, the grand vizier Saru Taqi was murdered under the orders of Abbas II, who appointed Khalifeh Soltan as his grand vizier on October 14.
-Khalifeh Soltan had at first declined the offer, but quickly alter accepted.
+On 11 October 1645, the grand vizier Saru Taqi was murdered under the orders of Abbas II, who appointed Khalifeh Soltan as his grand vizier on 14 October.
+Khalifeh Soltan had at first declined the offer, but later quickly accepted.
 His established bureaucratic proficiency and past knowledge were definitely the deciding factors in this reappointment, albeit it may be possible that Abbas II recalled him into duty in part with the goal of compressing the discontent about the scarcity of the positions given to men of religion under his predecessor.
 The Dutch trader Winninx, who was in Isfahan for transactions with the royal court at that time, commented the following about the situation; "He first refused to accept the post claiming to be too old and not competent enough to carry out the task.
 However, everybody expected him to accept the function.
-Khalifeh Soltan was universally liked and considered to be an upright person."
+Khalifeh Soltan was universally liked and considered to be an upright person".

 The court of Shah Abbas II (r.
 1642–1666).

 Khalifeh Soltan's actions during his second term as grand vizier are much better described and unveils a complex identity.
 Committing up to his notoriety as a dedicated man and a cleric, he started his second term with an operation countering "sinful behaviour", which targeted betting, prostitution, and wine drinking-activities that were normal in coffee houses and taverns.
 The operation was mainly aimed against well-known forms of Sufism, but did not stop Khalifeh Soltan from showing (more virtuous) mystical tendencies, or from becoming one of Abbas II's close companions after the shah started drinking in 1649/50.
 The contemporary Persian historian Nasrabadi implies that Khalifeh Soltan was forced to drink against his will by the shah, which is probable.
-A year earlier (1648), Khalifeh Soltan had accompanied Abbas II during his expedition against the Mughals, which ended in a victory for the Safavids, who managed to capture Bost and Qandahar.
+A year earlier (1648), Khalifeh Soltan had accompanied Abbas II during his expedition against the Mughals, which ended in a victory for the Safavids, who managed to capture Bost and Kandahar.

 Khalifeh Soltan is also said to have assembled constant public gatherings for people with appeals and gripes, a routine that was cancelled under his successors.
 He additionally demonstrated to be an insightful diplomat with the deputies of the foreign naval companies.
 Khalifeh Soltan was chosen as a representative for the wealthy and pure-blooded Iranian clerical elite.
 He possessed the village of Golnabad on the road linking Isfahan and Yazd, and he had an important madrasa constructed in Qazvin.

 After having been ill for 40 days, Khalifeh Soltan died on 5 March 1654 in Mazandaran, the homeland of his ancestors.
 His body was then taken to Najaf in Iraq, where he was buried.
 He was succeeded by Mohammad Beg, a Muslim of Armenian origin.